 - 1. Six (6) flow numbers are allowed when a duct branch line is the last branch line on the piping network and no 1N nozzles are used to protect woks or griddles. - 2.
-Six (6) flow numbers are allowed when six (6) 1N nozzles are used and none of the nozzles are used to protect woks and griddles.
-NOTE: Only five (5) flow numbers are allowed if a 1N nozzle is used for wok or griddle protection. - 3.
+Six (6) flow numbers are allowed when six (6) 1N nozzles are used and none of the nozzles are used to protect woks, griddles, ranges, and salamanders.
+NOTE: Only five (5) flow numbers are allowed if a 1N nozzle is used for wok, griddle, range, or salamander protection. - 3.
 Six (6) flow numbers are allowed when only two (2) 3N nozzles are used.